ietf-tools/bibxml-service/docs/howto/develop-locally.rst

 -----------

 Whenever you work on something, or ideally before you start doing that, update documentation to reflect your changes.
+For example, if you are renaming a unit or a variable, make sure to ``grep`` or ``git grep`` to find any references to it in the documentation and update them accordingly.

 Pay attention to any new warnings during documentation generation, some warnings are unavoidable but a new warning may indicate a broken cross-reference.